Two very common “medical devices” are ubiquitous: sunglasses and reading glasses.

 Please note that the U.S. agent has no responsibility related to reporting of adverse events under the medical device reporting regulation (21 CFR Part 803) or submitting 501(k) premarket notifications (21 CFR Part 807, subpart E).

 As they are considered Class 1 medical device in the U.S., the FDA dictates the following product labeling requirements for sunglasses and reading glasses:

 As important as these labeling requirements are, equally important are labeling claims you are not allowed to make.
 Any kind of language suggesting your product’s “therapeutic benefits” must be cleared by the FDA before it can be applied.

 On the other hand, it is acceptable to make public service notices like “not recommended for night driving”.

 The FDA sees these as “quality system regulations” for the whole QA/QC spectrum -- from design to manufacturing, labeling and purchasing.
 The FDA periodically audits facilities to ensure GMP compliance and can order a detention of your facility based on non-compliance.

-It is not enough to assume your overseas factory either understands or bothers to follow the myriad of requirements established by North American or EU authorities, or even international bodies like the International Organization for Standardization (ISO).
+It is not enough to assume your overseas factory either understands or follows the myriad of requirements established by North American or EU authorities, or even international bodies like the International Organization for Standardization (ISO).
 The eyes and skills of a top-tier testing service like QIMA can ensure compliance at every level of production.

-Our online platform and mobile application make it easy for you to schedule Eyewear tests and inspections, and receive your results at any time.
+Our online platform and mobile application make it easy for you to schedule eyewear tests and inspections services and receive your results at any time.
 Book new tests and inspections, view pending orders, and access results from your mobile device.
 Our online platform provides valuable supply chain insights, including a summary of your QC activity, all of your supplier’s quality stats, industry benchmarking data, and more.